 The First Five-Year Plan, 1928-1932

-The mass shooting on Solovki in 1929 described by Dmitry Sergeyevich Likhachov (it forms a key episode in Marina Goldovskaya’s 1987 film The Solovki Regime (Власть Соловецкая) was a sign of the harshening regime.
+The mass shooting on Solovki in 1929 described by Dmitry Likhachov (a key episode in Marina Goldovskaya’s 1987 film The Solovki Regime (Власть Соловецкая) was a sign of the harshening regime.

 - Nikolai Antsiferov, historian: imprisoned 1929-1933

 - Academician Dmitry Sergeyevich Likhachov, philologist: imprisoned 1928-1931, then worked on White Sea Canal until 1932

 - Vladimir V. Tchernavin, ichthyologist: imprisoned 1931, then transferred to Kem

 - Vladimir N. Beneshevich, historian, paleographer: imprisoned 1928-1933

 - Oleg V. Volkov (ru:Волков, Олег Васильевич), writer: imprisoned 1928-1929, 1931-1936

 - Mirjaqip Dulatuli, Kazakh writer: imprisoned 1928-1935 (died on Solovki)

 - Klym Polishchuk, Ukrainian journalist, poet and writer sentenced for 10 years in 1929, executed in 1937